 How Often Do Truck Accidents Result In Serious Injury?

 As you can imagine, a fully loaded tractor-trailer weighing 80,000 pounds will easily cause more severe damage to a 6,000-pound-passenger vehicle.
-This type of weight often means that those in passenger vehicles are more likely to be injured in crashes involving big trucks since truck drivers themselves have more physical protection around them and less force hitting them from an impact.
+The weight of a truck often means that those in passenger vehicles are more likely to be injured in crashes involving big trucks since commercial truck drivers themselves have more physical protection around them and less force hitting them from an impact.

 The type and severity of injury resulting from a truck crash will vary based on many factors, including the size of the truck, how fast the vehicle was moving, how the cargo was loaded, and the type of cargo that was loaded.